tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 5 + 6 - Performance Analysis of Induction Motors.md

 - Once it falls, current is induced again, and torque is generated.

 ## Induction Motors and Transformers
-Both Induction Motors and [[../../../Distilled Notes/Transformers (Not the funny robot)|Transformers (Not the funny robot)]] work on the principle of induced voltage.
+Both Induction Motors and [Transformers (Not the funny robot)](../../../Distilled%20Notes/Transformers%20(Not%20the%20funny%20robot).md) work on the principle of induced voltage.

 **Transformer:** Voltage applied to the **primary** windings produce an induced voltage in the *secondary*.
 **Induction Motors:** Voltage applied to the **stator** windings produce an induced voltage in the *rotor* windings.